-Let's be honest: No matter where on the political spectrum your beliefs sit, Donald Trump's candidacy for president has seemed like a joke from the start.
-His campaign has done little to quell this fact, whether in terms of his numerous gaffes, his past transgressions or the general unpreparedness he exhibits nearly anytime he comes under scrutiny.
+Let's be honest: No matter where on the political spectrum your beliefs sit, Donald Trump's candidacy for president seemed like a joke from the start.
+His campaign did little to quell this fact, whether in terms of his numerous gaffes, his past transgressions or the general unpreparedness he exhibits nearly anytime he comes under scrutiny.

-Among the objections some people have to a hypothetical Trump presidency?
+Among the objections some people had to a hypothetical Trump presidency?

 That he would outfit the White House in the same garish fashion he's done to many of his many real estate properties, physically tarnishing the legacy of the United States commensurate with the other wounds his reign would inflict on America's economy and our image around the world.

-One Trump property that simultaneously reinforces and dispells the idea that Trump's trademark tackiness would spill out of the Oval Office is Mar-a-Lago, a lavish country club in Palm Beach, Florida.
+Nearly two years into the real-life Trump presidency, the world is still (mostly) intact, and so it the White House.
+But one Trump property that simultaneously reinforces and dispells the idea that Trump's trademark tackiness could eventually spill out of the Oval Office is Mar-a-Lago, a lavish country club in Palm Beach, Florida.